electronicengine/kufibot.cpp/README.md

 # kufibot.cpp

 ## Overview
-**kufibot.cpp** is a home made robot assistant C++ project designed for This guide provides instructions for setting up cross-compilation using Docker's buildx for multi-platform support.
+**kufibot.cpp** is a home made AI robot assistant C++ project designed for This guide provides instructions for setting up cross-compilation using Docker's buildx for multi-platform support.

 ---